Weltman Weinberg, & Reis phone harassment

 - Never admit that you owe a debt: Doing this can implicate you by “resurrecting” dead or zombie debts.
 Even if you think the debt collector is right about your debt, do not admit it to them.

 - Avoid disclosing personal information: Don’t give a debt collector any financial information that you wouldn’t give to a stranger.

 - Do not react in anger: Always be calm and in charge of your emotions.

-- Keep records of your conversations: File documents that you receive from Waltman Weinberg and Reese, record your phone calls with them and save their mails.
+- Keep records of your conversations: File documents that you receive from Waltman Weinberg and Reese, record your phone calls with them, and save their mails.
 You may need it if a court case arises.

 - Don’t ignore debt collectors or their lawsuits: Ignoring debt collectors is a bad idea because it doesn’t make your debts go away and it hurts your credit score.
-Ignoring a lawsuit from Weinberg & reis also spells doom because that gives them an automatic judgment against you and this can lead to wage garnishment.
+Ignoring a Weinberg & reis lawsuit also spells doom because that gives them an automatic judgment against you and this can lead to wage garnishment.

 - Negotiate: Negotiating with a debt collector is a good option if you are not financially buoyant enough to pay everything you owe.

 - Write down your agreement: Every agreement you make with a debt collector should be put down in writing.